Courses

 Part 2: Statistical workflow

-Week 5 "Workflow; Written and oral communication"
+Week 5 "Writing and editing"

 Learning outcomes:

-2. Know how to focus on one main message that we want to communicate to the reader
+2. know how to focus on one main message that we want to communicate to the reader;

-4. Know how to rewrite
+4. know how to rewrite.

 Material: